An Introduction to Fire Ants

 The FDA estimates an annual $5 billion spent on medical treatment, damage and control in infested areas because of this one ant species!

-This species make great pets for ant owners.
+Fire ants species make great pets for ant owners.
 They are low maintenance, easy to find in the countries noted above, very tough, active, and long lasting.
 Multiple queens makes colony growth easier.

-However their strong sting may deter beginners.
+Their strong sting may deter beginners.